denten-books/plain-text/main.md

 Kittler's work highlights the reader's inability to even pose (much less answer) "the question of the subject [@kittler_gramophone_1999, xxxiv.]"

-I take Arno Schmidt's letter (which concludes Kittler's book) then as an early waypoint on the road to recovering the subject--a sense of communal "us" in Kittler's lament about data flows "once confined to books" but now increasingly "disappearing into black holes and black boxes that, as artificial intelligences, are bidding us farewell on the way to nameless high commands [@kittler_gramophone_1999, as xxxix]."
+I take Arno Schmidt's letter (which concludes Kittler's book), then, as an early waypoint (and a provocation) on the road to recovering the subject--a sense of communal "us" in Kittler's lament about data flows "once confined to books" but now increasingly "disappearing into black holes and black boxes [...] as artificial intelligences are bidding us farewell on the way to nameless high commands [@kittler_gramophone_1999, as xxxix]."
 It does not have to be that way.
-For now, the action of the key press disappears into a machined rabbit hole, only to reappear shortly as a remote alphanumeric character on someone else's screen.
-The task of microanalysis will be to recover a measure of material contexts underlying textual production and dissemination.
+For now, the action of the key press seems to vanish into a machined rabbit hole, only to reappear shortly as a remote alphanumeric character on someone else's screen.
+The task of microanalysis will be to recover a measure of material context underlying textual production and dissemination.
 To trace the flows of governance and control that lurk beneath (as Kittler rightly suggests) would mean more than passive apprehension of footprints indicating the "evanescent absence" of life ("the sign about which Robinson Crusoe would make no mistake", as Lacan would have it) [@lacan_seminar_1997, 167], but rather it would entail the proactive deployment of tools like *tracert*, *pcap*, *ssh*, or *traceroute*: tools that "hop" across, "sniff" packets in, burrow through, survey, traverse, and flood network topographies, channeling itinerant streams of data back into mangroves of readability and comprehension *for* readers and writers (as *subjects* whose loss Kittler laments).
 Only in these encrypted tunnels and secure shells can anything like the digital humanities take root.

+"Algorithms are inherently fascistic, because they give the comforting illusion of an alterity to human affairs," Stephen Marche wrote in his now widely-discussed piece for the Los Angeles book review.
+"Algorithms have replaced laws of human nature, the vital distinction being that nobody can read them," he concludes [@marche_literature_2012].
+But although a number of prominent voices (that include Stphen Hawkins, Catherine Hayles, and Elon Musk) have independently echoed Marche's concern about algorithmic alterity, his insistance on the elision of the subject does not strictly hold true for all human agents.
+Somebody can read the algorithms.
+That somebody is just not a reader or a writer in the scence Marche unerstands them, or in Kittler's sense when he writes "BYPASSING READERS AND WRITERS."
+The question then becomes not one of alterity (as laws are always alterior to an individual), but one of legibility.
+An algorithmic regime redraws lines of human agency, influence, and prestige, moving power towards a privileged class of readers and writers capable of comprehending and further emending this otherwise obscure form of regimental textuality.
+It is vital then to expand our notions of human literacy to include these emerging ways of creating alterior reglements.

-We are accustomed of thinking of modern computing as a pinnacle of calculating, computational devices.
+We are accustomed to think of modern computing as a pinnacle of calculating, computational devices.
 That is the story the reader gets in Kittler's media history and in David Golumbia's provacotive *Cultural Logic of Computation.*
 The cultural logic of computation inevitably leads to a bleak vision of of